dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 ### Module Definitions

 Dividing complex layouting into modules is not important at all.
-But, it will be useful if somthing decides to break or, if you want to add / remove widget(s).
+But, it will be useful if something decides to break or, if you want to add/remove widget(s).

 This section is divided into five specific sub-sections.